ami-GS/Timelapse_RPi/README.md

 `

 Please access to Raspberry Pi using browser (http://raspberrypi.local:8080) which implements websocket.
-Set the fps and video length you want make by using specified form, then it returns time until the recording will have finished.
+Set the fps and video length you want make by using specified forms, then it returns time until the recording will have finished.
-Finally, the time lapse video will be created automatically, so you should download the video by pressing button.
+Finally, the time lapse video will be created automatically (manually type [Y] if you use RPi's camera module), you can download the video by pressing button.

 ### Requirements
 - software
   * opencv
   * tornado
-  * picamera
+  * picamera == 1.2
   * numpy
   * jinja2
 - hardware (if possible)
   * Raspberry Pi
   * USB camera or camera module

-### TODO
-* Make it possible to record video from RPi camera module
-* fix bugs that sometimes stop showing after switch image effect

-# warning
-You cannot record when you use Raspberry pi camera module (there are bugs yet sorry) However, USB camera is available.